Liquefaction at Finley Quarry, WA?

-Two reports by two different teams of geologists describe the same outcrop, sediments, and features at Finley Quarry, WA (Coppersmith et al., 2014; Sherrod et al., 2016).
-I visited this site several times in years prior to those teams' visits, as have numerous geologists in decades past (Jones and Deacon, 1966; Jahns, 1967; Brown, 1968; Bingham et al., 1970; Rockwell, 1979; Farooqui, 1977; Farooqui and Thoms, 1980; Foundation Sciences, 1980).
-When the Sherrod/USGS article was published, I was a bit surprised by some of their descriptions and interpretations.
-I consulted my own field notes and photographs.
-I found a few apparent discrepancies and emailed my questions to the lead author.
-Receiving no response from him, I contacted his senior colleague at U.S. Geological Survey (Department of Interior) to ask if he might be willing to forward my questions.
+Publication of the Sherrod/USGS article surprised me.
+My spidey sense was raised by some of their unit descriptions and certainly some of their interpretations.
+After I'd finished reading, I consulted my own field notes and photographs.
+I found a few apparent discrepancies and emailed a short set of questions to the lead author, a civil service employee with an office at the University of Washington.
+Receiving no response from him, I contacted his emeritus predecessor at USGS to ask if he might forward my questions.
 He did, but again, no response.
 My reply to the Sherrod et al. (2016) article is below.

 Oblique aerial photo of Finley Quarry from Google Earth.
+View to the east.

 My field sketch of the basic geology at Finley Quarry.
 The area of concern lies at the far left.

 Rubble-filled tensile cracks in basalt at Finley Quarry (left side of sketch).
 There is no vertical offset (shear) associated with the rubble-filled fractures.

 Tensile fracture filled with broken basalt fragments exposed in a Grant Count quarry at Frenchman Hills.
 Identical features are found at Finley Quarry.

 Several wide, vertical fractures filled with sediment and fragmented basalt are exposed in a county quarry on the south flank of Rattlesnake Hills.
 Identical features are found at Finley Quarry.